JoshGo6/InstallingGoOnUbuntu/test.md

     .
     ```

+    **Note:** There are other methods of seeing this output.
+To limit the output to entries that contain `digitalocean` in them, run `ls -lr1 ~/go | grep digitalocean.` If you wish to see all of the output but in a graphical format, you can use the `tree` command if it is installed on your system, by running `tree ~/go`.
+If `tree` is not installed, you can install it using `sudo apt install tree`.

 ## Create and Run a Program

 Now that you have created your Go workspace, test it by creating and running a short program: